-Adjustment layers have no positioning controls, because the y have no actual rendered contents.
-They alter other layers in your project, so the transform controls only contain the controls that affect how the layer is blended with other layers.
+Adjustment layers have no positioning controls, because they have no actual rendered contents.
+They alter other layers in your project, so the transform controls only include properties which affect how the adjustment layer is blended with other layers.

 - Blending: The blending menu define how the colors in the selected layer are combined with the layers farther down in the layer stack.
 Full details of the blending mode options are available on the blending modes page of this manual. - Opacity: Adjusts how opaque or transparent the layer is.
 100% is fully opaque, and 0% is completely transparent.